Diamond-Devs/bug-tracker/README.md

 WHAT WE AIM TO ACCOMPLISH:

-Dashboard
+-Dashboard, Authentication, Ticket System

-CRUD features
+-CRUD features typical for an enterprise bug tracker application

-To teach and observe each other's strengths (we are both good at the other's weakness)
+-To teach and observe each other's strengths (we are both good at the other's weakness)

-Beautiful animations
+-Beautiful animations

-A new UI Library (I want to make a small UI library for Diamond Devs to use in the future)
+-A new UI Library (I want to make a small UI library for Diamond Devs to use in the future)

 ![lLIG1ttZaF](https://user-images.githubusercontent.com/76098411/129896031-9f36a886-2aff-4562-b066-e12587a990ae.gif)